Shinoruba/vision-cursor/README.md

 - 🖱️ **Cursor Control**: Move your PC mouse cursor simply by moving your index finger.
 - 🤏 **Gesture Recognition**: Trigger click, double-click, and page navigation through hand gestures.
-- ✋ **Dual-Hand Functionality**: Control the cursor with one hand, and adjust the volume/ettings with the other.
+- ✋ **Dual-Hand Functionality**: Control the cursor with one hand, and adjust the volume/settings with the other.
-- ⚡ **Real-Time Processing**: Fast and smooth hand tracking using efficient computer vision techniques.
+- ⚡ **Real-Time Processing**: Smooth hand tracking using efficient computer vision techniques.

 ---